JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240423.md

     - Number of levies =  15
     - Number of levies with pro statements =  15
     - Number of levies with con statements =  7

+- Counties with 1 or more school district tax measures
+    - Number of counties (out of 39 in WA) that have 1 or more tax measures = 15
+	- Number of counties with tax measures that are missing 1 or more pro statements = 0
+	- Number of counties with tax measures that are missing 1 or more con statements = 9

 LVP pro/con statement statistics by county